Amityville Horror - some thoughts about it

 On one hand, I try to be very respectful of researchers’ subjective and psychic experiences.

-On the other… Well, several years ago, we debunked a similar story, the Ocean-Born Mary tale, supposedly haunted by Mary Wallace.
+On the other… Well, several years ago, I explored another classic “ghost story,” the Ocean-Born Mary tale, supposedly haunted by Mary Wallace.

-(That said, we’ve heard from the daughter of the psychic who went to Henniker, NH with Hans Holzer, and she is confident that something haunts the famous house.
-We haven’t done enough research to identify who that spirit might be… we only know that it’s probably not Mary Wallace.)
+(That said, I’ve heard from the daughter of the psychic who went to Henniker, NH with Hans Holzer.
+She is confident that something haunts the famous house.
+I haven’t done enough research to identify who that spirit might be.
+We only know that it’s probably not Mary Wallace.)

 Since that Henniker, NH research, I tend to be extra skeptical about sensational hauntings.